HTML capture Attribute

 Browser Support

-The following table will show you the current browser support for the HTML capture Attribute.
+The following information will show you the current browser support for the HTML capture attribute.
+Hover over a browser icon to see the version that first introduced support for this HTML attribute.

 Desktop